alexerdmann/HER/README.md

 cp Data/Gazatteers/* Results/Gazatteers/.
 ```

-Before we move on and improve on these results, let's save them somewhere specific so we can compare to them later
+Before we move on and improve on these results, let's save them somewhere specific so we can compare to them later.

 ```
 mkdir Results_seed